-This page describes the process of submitting code to FreeSWITCH™.
+This page describes the process of submitting code to FreeSWITCH.

-- Create a new issue in JIRA, describing the feature you want to develop or the problem you're trying to fix.
+- Create a new issue in Github, describing the feature you want to develop or the problem you're trying to fix.

-In the repository page, hover over the ellipsis button on the left and click on the Fork option:
+In the FreeSWITCH repository page, hover over the fork button on the right and press it

 Clone your fork

 Ensure Git is Setup

 Tell git your full name and email address – make sure to use your real name and not a username.
 Inside your FreeSWITCH source directory, run scripts/setup-git.sh:

 It's easier if you create a branch to work exclusively on the issue you'll fix, also, this makes easier to sync your fork repository since you're not committing to branches that aren't in the main repo.

 Commit the results locally; see the Commit Guidelines for how to write a good commit message: